-TBPP Recognizes1 person each year, invites them to speak and share their knowledge and experience with the larger product community.
+TBPP recognizes 1 person each year, invites them to speak and share their knowledge and experience with the larger product community.
 The nominations can be submitted by anyone.
 Over the course of the year, the various nominees are interviewed and the finalists narrowed down to 1: The Best Product Person of the year.

-This year’s deadline for submissions is: November 27th, 2012.
+This year’s deadline for submissions is: October 1st, 2019.

 Submit your nomination’s…